bsartain/Spurgeon-Morning-And-Evening-React-Redux/README.md

-##Charles Spurgeon Morning & Evening Devotion
+## Charles Spurgeon's Morning & Evening Devotion

 This simple project was built with React/Redux/ReactRouter.
 It contains all 365 days of his famous morning and evening devotionals to strengthen your faith.